"The best time to plant a tree was 20 years ago, the second best time is now"

 Our 5 Pillars

 "Ubuntu" is an African Proverb that means "My humanity is tied to yours".
-We educate the students on how important it is to see others as themselves.
-Students are encouraged to practice this principle in and outside of the classroom.
-The more students are able to see themselves as others, the more prepared they are to live/serve in diverse settings.
+We educate the youth on how important it is to see others as themselves.
+Youth are encouraged to practice this principle in and outside of the classroom.
+The more Youth are able to see themselves as others, the more prepared they are to live/serve in diverse settings.

-By participating in A Leadership Journey, students will be asked to lead and participate in cultural exchange activities.
+By participating in A Leadership Journey, youth will be asked to lead and participate in cultural exchange activities.
 These activities build on their personal and professional development.